charmbracelet/.github/SUPPORT.md

 If you're a big fan of tutorials.
-We have a [blog][https://charm.sh/blog] and a [YouTube channel][https://charm.sh/yt] where we share additional learning reasources.
+We have a [blog][https://charm.sh/blog] and a [YouTube channel][https://charm.sh/yt] where we share additional learning resources.
 That being said, all of the information you need to get started should be included in the repository itself.
-If you find that's not the case and you see room for improvement, please let us know in the Discord's `#feedback` channel or in an issue (you can tag `@bashbunni`).
+If you find that's not the case and you see room for improvement, please let us know in the Discord `#feedback` channel or in an issue (you can tag `@bashbunni`).